Zen to Go Logo

 If you don’t know where to start, you can use tools like a work stress test to get a clear picture of your team's initial situation.

-Will my employees think this is too "spiritual"?
+Won't my employees think this is too "spiritual"?

 It’s a valid concern.
-The key is how you present it.
+The key is in how you present it.
 Frame it as what it is in the corporate world: a mental training to develop concrete skills.

-And what if some are not interested in participating?
+What if some are not interested in participating?

 There is no discussion here: participation must always be 100% voluntary.
 Forcing someone to practice mindfulness goes against the most basic principle of the practice: acceptance.